 What Causes Bad Breath In Children?

-Here are a few reasons for smelly breath in children.
+Here are a few reasons for smelly breath in children (1).

-Poor oral and dental hygiene is among the most common causes of halitosis in children.
+Poor oral and dental hygiene is among the most common causes of bad breath, also called halitosis, in children.
 Irregular or incomplete brushing may fail to remove the dental plaque residue in the child’s mouth.

 - Dental plaque is the accumulated bacteria that thrive on residual food particles or protein between the teeth.